University of Illinois at Urbana-Champaign Alcohol Management Policy

 - Funding of Alcoholic Beverage Purchases

-University policies governing the allowable University funds that may be used for the purchase of alcoholic beverages are stated in Section 8.12, Business Meals and Refreshments, of Business and Financial Policies and Procedures.
+University policies governing the allowable University funds that may be used for the purchase of alcoholic beverages are stated in Section 8: Determine the Allowability of Business Meals and Refreshments and Section 8: Determine the Allowability of Serving Alcohol at an Event, of Business and Financial Policies and Procedures.

 - Any campus unit providing catering services for departmental events for which alcoholic beverages are being purchased with departmental funds must ascertain before the event and at the time of transfer of funds that the funds being used comply with these policies.